qdm12/dns/README.md

 ### Block domains of your choice

-1. Create a file on your host `/yourpath/include.conf`
+1. Create a file on your host `include.conf`
-1. Write the following to the file to block Youtube for example:
+1. Write the following to the file to block *youtube.com* for example:

     ```txt
     local-zone: "youtube.com" static
+    ```

+1. Change the ownership and permissions of `include.conf`:

+    ```bash
+    chown 1000:1000 include.conf
+    chmod 400 include.conf
     ```

 1. Launch the Docker container with: